scottiiiOnTheSide/chronology_API/Notes.md

 CSS UPDATE
 ****Some of the Fixes
-- x buttons need to be replaced with svg
+- x buttons need to be replaced with correct symbol
 - options in post can be more neat
 - text sizing overall
 - color scheme ubiquity